-There are seven boarding houses at King’s College (4 for boys and 3 for girls) and each has its own distinct charity, social and cultural events such as formal dinner dances, concerts and theatrical shows.
+There are seven boarding houses at King’s College, 4 for boys and 3 for girls, and each has its own distinct charity, social and cultural events such as formal dinner dances, concerts and theatrical shows.
 There are regular inter-house events too!

 In each house, there is a common room where pupils can relax, chat to friends or watch a film, along with kitchen areas to make drinks and light snacks.
 Bedroom sizes vary, but on average there are four pupils sharing a dormitory in the Third, Fourth and Fifth Form.

 On Sundays, houses often arrange activities.
 Recent events include: horse riding, paint-balling, trips to the beach, shopping in Exeter and Bristol, barbecues, visits to local caves, outdoor adventure courses and regular visits to the cinema.

 Pupils are encouraged to lead an assembly to share information about their national days.
 To mark these celebrations, the catering department at King’s cook traditional dishes and the flag of each country is flown in the front square.